toneloc/stable-channels/demo-script.md

 and

-``cd stablechannels``
+``cd stable-channels``

 ## Walkthrough:

 Here's the story: A user has bitcoin on an exchange and wants to hedge his exposure.
 He onboards from an exchange to a Stable Channel via a Lightning payment.

 Then an LSP provides this stabiltiy service.

 ### Step 1 - Get Some test BTC
 Run the following commands to get your test Bitcoin addresses: